JamieT966/project-portfolio-2/README.md

 * First and foremost my mentor Brian Macharia, has been a great help on this project.

-* The Code Institute tutors, in particular Rebecca and John that were immensely helpful and patient guiding me through solving the issues I was having.
+* The Code Institute tutors, in particular, Rebecca and John were immensely helpful and patient guiding me through solving the issues I was having.

-* I would like to credit this students quiz for giving me the idea for having a 'hide' class that could be toggled on and off depending on the need.
+* I would like to credit this students quiz for giving me the idea of having a 'hide' class that could be toggled on and off depending on the need.
 [Geo Quiz](https://github.com/lee-joanne/geo-quiz)

 * I also need to credit W3 schools for their modal instructions that I completely copied and then adjusted to the needs of my quiz.
 [W3 Schools Modals](https://www.w3schools.com/howto/howto_css_modals.asp)